wuyang1002431655/tango_with_django_19/manuscript/chapter-testing.md

 	OK
 	Destroying test database for alias 'default'...

-This will run through the tests associated with the rango application.
+This will run through the tests associated with the Rango app.
 At the moment, nothing much happens.
 That is because you may have noticed the file `rango/tests.py` only contains an import statement.
 Every time you create an application, Django automatically creates such a